ido50/morgan/README.md

 2. Create a "morgan.ini" file in this directory, with at least one environment definition and list of requirements (see [Sample Configuration File](#sample-configuration-file) below).
    You can use `morgan generate_env >> morgan.ini` to generate a configuration block for the local interpreter.
+You can also use `morgan generate_reqs >> morgan.ini` to generate list of requirements from all packages installed in the current environment, which is especially useful when using virtual environments.
 3. Run the mirrorer from inside the package index via `morgan mirror` (alternatively, provide the path of the package index via the `--index-path` flag).
 4. Copy the package index to the target environment, if necessary.